Hopac/Hopac/Docs/Alternatives.md

 }
 ```

-The difference is that the above version lets exceptions fall though.
+The difference is that the above version lets exceptions fall through.

 Let's then write a generic helper function for wrapping `async` operations as
 selective synchronous operations: